Nino-cunei/uruk/README.md

 This is **work in progress!**

+*   2018-03-06 Definitive data version 1.0 imported.
+No errors or diagnostics.
+    Added over 5000 low resolution CDLI photos for tablets.
+    Photos and linearts are always linked to the online data on CDLI.
 *   2018-03-05 Reorganization of functionality, addition of lineart, repos have moved house from Dans-labs to Nino-cunei; tutorials and primers have been split off the data repo, which is now called `uruk`.